lastralla/photobook/README.md

 - It's just a demo!
 - Given more time I would have used Gulp!
 (But had random Grunt tasks from other projects already on hand.)
 - A proper Angular app should be structured to be more modular.
 See [John Papa's Angular Style Guide](https://github.com/johnpapa/angular-styleguide).

+## TODOs
+- find a better way to insert api key even in dev mode